Fungal Mycelium: What It Is & How It Can Be Useful to Humans

-Contrary to what a majority of the population believes, these fungal organisms that we call mushrooms are made up of three different parts.
+Contrary to popular belief, these fungal organisms that we call mushrooms are made up of three different parts.
 The one we all know and eat is called the mushroom (fruiting body), and it comes in all shapes and sizes.
-Under the mushroom (fruiting body or cap) you'll find spores (the seed) of the mushroom, which facilitate reproduction.
+Under the mushroom (fruiting body or cap), you'll find spores (the seed) of the mushroom, which facilitate reproduction.

 Then, there's the mycelium—the root system or vegetative body of a mushroom.
-It is a dense mass of thread-like tissue filaments called hyphae.
-These web-like structures spread into the substrate the fungus is growing on.
-This could be wood, soil, compost, coffee, sugar cane, or grains like rice and oats.
+It’s a dense mass of thread-like filaments typical of filamentous fungal species.
+These web-like structures spread into the substrate the fungus is growing on, such as wood, soil, compost, coffee, sugar cane, or grains like rice and oats.

 The purpose of the mycelium is to find and break down food sources in the substrate and collect nutrients and water for the final creation of the mushroom.

-When the mycelium has gathered enough energy and the environmental conditions are optimal, it will begin producing mushrooms.
-However, even under the right conditions, some species of mycelia don't produce mushrooms (the fruiting body).
+When the fungal mycelia has gathered enough energy and the environmental conditions are optimal, it will form fruiting bodies, commonly known as mushrooms.
+However, even under the right conditions, some species of mycelia don't produce mushrooms.

-As this article will outline, mycelium has other useful properties that can enable humans to use it for a number of environmentally-friendly purposes.
+This article will outline other useful properties of these filamentous fungi that enable humans to use them for a number of environmentally friendly purposes.

 In this article: